 While air pumps, bubbles, and oxygen diffusers help to add oxygen to the tank, angelfish don’t need them to survive.
 Instead, oxygen enters through the tank in two ways:

 Surface agitation oxygenates the water, promoting gas exchange.
-It increases the rate at which oxygen dissolves in the water and the rate at which carbon dioxide is released from the water.
+It increases the rate at which oxygen dissolves in the water and the rate at which carbon dioxide is released.
 The benefit of surface agitation is that it allows more fish in the tank.

 With plant photosynthesis, plants inside the tank use light energy to convert carbon dioxide and water into glucose.
-The by-produce is then released as oxygen, which fish breathe into the body.
+The by-product is released as oxygen, which fish breathe into the body.

-However, angelfish do need a filter.
+However, angelfish needs a filter.
 Water filters remove unwanted chemicals from the water, such as ammonia and nitrites.
 It also agitates the surface water, providing an oxygenation bay.

 Does Too Much Oxygen Kill Fish?

-Too much o2 in the fish tank can be deadly.
-It can cause gas bubble disease, which is brought on when angelfish are exposed to water oversaturated with oxygen.
+Too much o2 in the fish tank can cause gas bubble disease, which is brought on when angelfish are exposed to water oversaturated with oxygen.

-It occurs when the total pressure of gasses that have dissolved into the water is higher than the ambient atmospheric pressure.
+It occurs when the total pressure of dissolved gasses in the water exceeds the ambient atmospheric pressure.

-Affected fish develop small bubbles in the eyes and skin.
+Affected fish develop tiny bubbles in the eyes and skin.
 Sometimes, the bubbles occur in the angelfish’s organs.
-The bubbles eventually become bigger, causing floating problems and ultimately death.
+The bubbles eventually become bigger, causing floating problems and death.

-Just like too much oxygen, a lack of it can quickly kill fish, too.
+Like too much oxygen, a lack of it can quickly kill fish.
 Angelfish die within 12 hours if placed in an aquarium without a filter.
-Overcrowding and low water quality speed up the process of death.
+Overcrowding and low water quality expedite their demise.

-When there’s not enough oxygen present inside the tank, angelfish suffocate and die.
-Similarly, when the temperature increases to above 32 °C, oxygen reduces to dangerous levels and kills the aquarium’s fish.
+When there’s insufficient oxygen inside the tank, angelfish suffocate and die.
+Similarly, oxygen reduces to dangerous levels when the temperature rises above 32 °C, killing the fish.

 A dissolved oxygen meter can help you measure the oxygen in your angelfish tank.
 They’re not cheap and require regular servicing, but they’re accurate and can help prevent dangerous oxygen levels.